dotnet/interactive/INTERNAL.md

 appropriate passing build to publish.
 This is a one-step process.
 Once submitted, the new extension will appear in the VS Code Marketplace in about 10 minutes once their internal validations are complete.

+The publish/verification script is located in this repo at [`eng/publish/PublishVSCodeExtension.ps1`](eng/publish/PublishVSCodeExtension.ps1).

 ## Internal Code Mirror

 The public GitHub code is internally mirrored [here](https://dev.azure.com/dnceng/internal/_git/dotnet-interactive) to enable signed builds.
 You'll likely never need to do anything with this.